-The actuarial valuation of the Fund as at 31 December 2016 revealed the following:
+The actuarial valuation of the Scheme as at 31 December 2019 revealed the following:

-- a deficit of £26.2m in the Defined Benefits Scheme ("DBS") - a deficit of £14.2m in the Pension Builder Classic ("PB Classic") - a surplus of £1.8m in the Pension Builder 2014 ("PB 14").
+- x a deficit of £11.3m in the Defined Benefits Scheme ("DBS") - x a deficit of £4.8m in the Pension Builder Classic ("PB Classic") - x a surplus of £5.5m in the Pension Builder 2014 ("PB 14").

-In accordance with Section 226 of the Pensions Act 2004, the Trustee of the Fund has prepared this recovery plan, after obtaining the advice of Mr Aaron Punwani FIA, the scheme actuary.
+In accordance with Section 226 of the Pensions Act 2004, the trustees of the Fund have prepared this recovery plan, after obtaining the advice of Aaron Punwani, the scheme actuary.

-1. Steps to be taken to ensure that the statutory funding objective is met
+Steps to be taken to ensure that the statutory funding objective is met

-Many DBS employers are paying additional deficit contributions calculated to eliminate the deficit in their pool within five years from 1 April 2018.
-For other employers, deficit contributions are calculated to eliminate the deficit by no later than 30 June 2033.
-Some DBS employers are paying no deficit contributions because their pools were in surplus at 31 December 2016.
-The individual amounts to be paid are summarised in the Schedule of Contributions dated 28 March 2018.
+Of those in deficit, many DBS employers are paying additional deficit contributions calculated to eliminate the deficit in their pool within seven years from 1 April 2021.
+For other employers, deficit contributions are calculated to eliminate the deficit by no later than 1 October 2032.
+Some DBS employers are paying no deficit contributions because their pools were in surplus at 31 December 2019.
+The individual amounts to be paid are summarised in the Schedule of Contributions dated 25 March 2021

-The deficit in the PB Classic will be recovered through holding back discretionary bonuses until such time as the deficit is removed - expected to be within six years.
+The deficit in the PB Classic will be recovered through holding back discretionary bonuses until such time as the deficit is removed - expected to be within five years.

-2. Period in which the statutory funding objective should be met
+Period in which the statutory funding objective should be met

-The deficit is expected to be eliminated by 30 June 2033.
+The deficit is expected to be eliminated by 1 October 2032.
 This is based on the following assumptions:

-- Technical provisions are calculated according to the method and assumptions set out in the Fund's Statement of Funding Principles dated 28 March 2018. - The return on existing assets and new contributions during the period are as adopted for the calculation of the technical provisions.
+- x Technical provisions are calculated according to the method and assumptions set out in the Fund's Statement of Funding Principles dated 25 March 2021 - x The return on existing assets and new contributions during the period are as adopted for the calculation of the technical provisions.

+Agreement by the trustees and the employer

-This recovery plan was prepared on 28 March 2018.
+This recovery plan was prepared on 25 March .

+2021

-Signed on behalf of the Trustee
+Signed on behalf of the Trustee Signature: authorised signatory

-Name:
+John Ball Name:

-Position: CHIEF SF STAGE

-Date: 2F MARCH 2018
+Chief Executive Position:

+25 March 2021